Trilarion/opensourcegames/entries/wyrmsun.md

 - Code license: GPL-2.0
 - Code dependencies: Modified Stratagus
 - Assets license: CC0, GPL-2.0 (some music and sound from Battle for Wesnoth)

+Strategy game which features elements of mythology, history and fiction.

 ## Building